Galois connecting call-by-value and call-by-name: Related work

 \section{Related work}

-\subparagraph*{Comparing evaluation orders} Plotkin~\cite{plotkin:cbv-cbn-lambda-calculus} and many others (e.g.\ \cite{inoue-taha:reasoning-multistage-programs}) relate call-by-value and call-by-name.
-Crucially, they consider lambda-calculi with no side-effects other than divergence.
+\paragraph{Comparing evaluation orders} Plotkin~\cite{plotkin:cbv-cbn-lambda-calculus} and many others (e.g.\ \cite{inoue-taha:reasoning-multistage-programs}) relate call-by-value and call-by-name.
+Crucially, they consider $\lambda$-calculi with no effects other than divergence.
 This makes a significant difference to the techniques that can be used, in particular because in this case the equational theory for call-by-name is strictly weaker than for call-by-value.
-This is not necessarily true for other side-effects.
+This is not necessarily true for other effects.
 Other evaluation orders (such as call-by-need) have also been compared in similarly restricted settings \cite{ maraist-et-al:name-value-need-linear, mcdermott-mycroft:ecbpv, hackett-hutton:call-by-need-clairvoyant}.
 We suspect our technique could also be adapted to these.
+Here we use CBPV as a calculus in which to reason about both call-by-value and call-by-name, but other calculi (e.g.\ the modal calculus of \cite{espiritosanto2022plotkin}) may be suitable for this purpose.

-It might also be possible to recast some of our work in terms of the \emph{duality} between call-by-value and call-by-name \cite{ filinski:declarative-continuations-duality, curien-herbelin:duality-computation, wadler:dual}.
+It might also be possible to recast some of our work in terms of the \emph{duality} between call-by-value and call-by-name \cite{ filinski:declarative-continuations-duality, curien-herbelin:duality-computation, wadler:dual, selinger2001control}, In particular, this may shed some light on our definitions of $\ToName{}$ and $\ToValue{}$.
+It is not clear to us what the precise connection is however.
+While Selinger~\cite{selinger2001control} defines translations between call-by-value and call-by-name versions of Parigot's $\lambda\mu$-calculus~\cite{parigot1992lambda}, these translations behave differently to ours, in particular, they are semantics-preserving.